soumasnigdha/invoice-extraction-qa-rag/README.md

-# Financial RAG Application Documentation
+# Financial RAG Application For Data Extraction and QA

 ## Table of Contents